Let AI see what your code actually does at runtime

 Add two lines of code

-Import Limelight and connect.
-That's it.
-No wrappers, no providers, no config.
+Import Limelight and call connect().
+No wrappers, no providers, no config files.
+Runtime capture starts immediately.

 import { Limelight } from"@getlimelight/sdk"